 This is especially the case if a product isn’t fault-tolerant or redundant.
 The window of risk (WOR) could sneak up and potentially cause catastrophic data loss for the customer.

 Along those same lines, consider the average lifetime of a particular unit to prepare for asset disposition and destruction requirements.
 If you playing part in this process, you’ll want to have the pieces in place to safely and securely retire equipment, especially if on your customer’s behalf.

-Take the legendary traffic problems in the world’s most congested city – Los Angeles.
+Take the legendary traffic problems in Los Angeles, the world’s most congested city.
 Just having a component in the general vicinity of an asset isn’t good enough.
 You may have the required part located at your repair depot on one side of the city, but it may be physically impossible to maneuver through a “jamzilla” and meet the 4-hour service window at a site on the other side of the city.

 Product registrations also matter.
 When companies activate their warranty and enter information, make it easy for them to input the physical location (including actual street address, not just the city or region) and the number/serial numbers of assets at that location.
 This information helps you make location decisions and provide better service to your customers.

-As an experienced service supply chain partner, Flash Global handles the compliance paperwork, transportation logistics, and service/repair heavy lifting, allowing entrepreneurs to focus on what they do best: ideas, innovation, and product improvement.
+As an experienced service supply chain partner, Flash Global handles the compliance paperwork, transportation logistics, and test, screen and repair heavy lifting, allowing entrepreneurs to focus on what they do best: ideas, innovation, and product improvement.